merelcht/kedro-datasets-showcase/slides.md

 <p id="main">
 We have launched a Kedro Slack organisation, and you should join it

 You'll be able to collaborate and learn from our 800+ member open-source community that we will also migrate to this new location.
-Join the new Slack organisation :tada:
+Join the new Slack organisation 🎉
 </p>